beamer-bridge/beamer/docs/source/l1_resolution.rst

 When a proof transaction sent by the target rollup is executed, the resolver can find the correct registry in the mapping and forward the information about the filler.
-This again happens in form of an transaction, that can be executed on the source rollup.
+This again happens in form of a transaction, that can be executed on the source rollup.

 Trust
 -----

 To make sure that the resolved information is correct, only trusted contracts must be allowed to take part in the message forwarding scheme.
-Otherwise bad actors could freely write invalid proofs on the target rollup or even on the L1 chain.
+Otherwise, bad actors could freely write invalid proofs on the target rollup or even on the L1 chain.

 Avoiding this requires whitelisting valid senders in all contracts on the path of information.

-* On the target rollup, the ``ProofSubmitter`` must only be callable by the ``FillManager`` contract.
+* On the target rollup, the ``Messenger`` must only be callable by the ``FillManager`` contract.
-* On L1, the resolver must only accept messages send by a whitelisted proof submitter for the given chain id.
+* On L1, the resolver must only accept messages send by a whitelisted L2 messenger for the given chain id.
-* On the source rollup the registry must only accept transactions that have been sent by the L1 resolver.
+* On the source rollup the registry must only accept transactions that have been sent by the L1 messenger.